vinnyvaleria/SIMRide/README.md

 -- | DRIVER : Update if passenger has boarded/did not show up
 -- | BOOKING: Mark drive as done as driver
 -- | USERS: Rate the driver and rider
+-- | USERS: After rating the users, user will be moved to All Bookings screen and rating the same ride will be blocked